nickpoison/tsa4/textRcode.md

 ## Chapter 3

-> Note: In version 1.8 we changed the way AIC, AICc, and BIC were calculated in `sarima` so their values in the text will be different by log(2&pi;).
-The  results of any data analysis in the text are the same.
+> The way AIC, AICc, and BIC are calculated in `sarima` changed a few versions ago.
+The values in the text will be different than the current values, but the results of any data analysis in the text are the same.

 <br/>